Cross Reference: See also Schedules V through VII included at the end of Title III.

 Said parking lot is hereby declared to be available seven (7) days a week, twenty-four (24) hours per day as a parking facility for the citizens of the City of Owensville, Missouri, and for no other use.

-The use of said parking lot by any person for the parking of any vehicle other than privately owned passenger vehicles shall constitute trespassing and shall subject such person to being prosecuted therefore in accordance with Sections 215.320 — 215.330 of the Code of Ordinances of the City of Owensville.
+The use of said parking lot by any person for the parking of any vehicle other than privately owned passenger vehicles shall constitute trespassing and shall subject such person to being prosecuted therefor in accordance with Sections 210.1060 through 210.1070 of the Code of Ordinances of the City of Owensville.

 The City Marshal shall have the power to designate special events within Memorial Park which may require emergency vehicle parking areas to be reserved exclusively for such purpose.